UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 ## Simple Parallel Calculation

 Let’s return to the income calculation example.
 This time we’ll be a bit more ambitious and try and add up 800 salaries rather than 80.
-This list of salaries fills 8 whiteboards (100 on each) all in separate offices.
+The salaries are spread across 8 whiteboards (100 on each), all in separate offices

 Here we are exploiting the fact that distributed-memory architectures allow us to have a large amount of memory.